kvamm007/Final_Project_Team_4/README.md

 - Use HTML via Bootstrap

-- Logisitic Regression used for first ML model with visial and explanation - drop down pages
+- Logisitic Regression used for first ML model with visual and explanation - drop down pages

 *Neural Networks and K Nearest Neighbors to come